Budget-Friendly Things to Do in the Summer Holidays

 Apply for a Blue Peter badge

 Children aged between five and 15 can apply for a Blue Peter badge.
-There are several badges, including the iconic blue badge (awarded for a creative contribution, such as a poem, artwork or a recipe), the silver badge (for acts of kindness) and the green badge (for helping to protect the planet).
-Badge recipients also get free entry to hundreds of attractions nationwide, such as theme parks, zoos and castles.
+There are several types, including the iconic blue badge (awarded for a creative contribution such as a poem, artwork or recipe), the silver badge (for acts of kindness) and the green badge (for helping to protect the planet).
+Badge recipients also get free entry to hundreds of attractions nationwide, including theme parks, zoos and castles.

 The Summer Reading Challenge

-Head to your local library, sign up for the Summer Reading Challenge and return home with a selection of books to keep kids entertained.
-Keep a record of the books you’ve read (you’ll be given a little booklet) and collect a sticker each time you finish a book.
+Head to your local library, sign up for the Summer Reading Challenge, and return home with a selection of books to keep kids entertained.
+Keep a record of the books you’ve read (you’ll be given a little booklet) and collect a sticker each time you finish one.
+You can also sign up online and unlock special digital badges when you reach your goal.

 Create a Comic Book